ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 HTE: do not update the estimator during fast up/down motions
-message: HTE: do not update the estimator during fast up/down motions

 Drag and prop wash effects produce significant forces at high speed that can bias the estimator when applied for an extended period of time